Hundred Days Offensive

 The Hundred Days Offensive (8 August to 11 November 1918) was a series of massive Allied offensives that ended the First World War.
-Beginning with the Battle of Amiens (8–12 August) on the Western Front, the Allies pushed the Imperial German Army back, undoing its gains from the German spring offensive.
+Beginning with the Battle of Amiens (8–12 August) on the Western Front, the Allies pushed the Imperial German Army back, undoing its gains from the German spring offensive (21 March – 18 July).

 The Germans retreated to the Hindenburg Line, but the Allies broke through the line with a series of victories, starting with the Battle of St Quentin Canal on 29 September.
-The offensive, together with a revolution breaking out in Germany, led to the Armistice of 11 November 1918 which ended the war with an Allied victory.
-The term "Hundred Days Offensive" does not refer to a battle or strategy, but rather the rapid series of Allied victories.
+The offensive led directly to the Armistice of 11 November 1918 which ended the war with an Allied victory.
+The term "Hundred Days Offensive" does not refer to a planned Allied campaign, but rather the rapid series of Allied victories.

 Background

 The German spring offensive on the Western Front had begun on 21 March 1918 with Operation Michael and had petered out by July.
 The German Army had advanced to the River Marne, but failed to achieve their aim of a victory that would decide the war.
 When the German Operation Marne-Rheims ended in July, the Allied supreme commander, Ferdinand Foch, ordered a counter-offensive, which became known as the Second Battle of the Marne.
 The Germans, recognizing their untenable position, withdrew from the Marne to the north.
 For this victory, Foch was granted the title Marshal of France.